 Your click-through rate (CTR)

 While these factors make up the core of your Quality Score, we still have no idea how each factor is weighted in the algorithm - except for click-through rate, which we know is the most important component.

-This is understandable - the more people who see your ad and click on it, the stronger the indication that your ads are relevant and helpful to users.
+This is understandable - the more potential customers who see your ad on search engine and click on it, the stronger the indication that your ads are relevant and helpful to users.

 And why is a good Quality Score important?

 A high-quality score means higher ad rankings, and lower costs.

 There’s a difference between a good landing page experience and a good landing page experience.